Expanding the Equipment | Body with Lens Attached | Some Technical Data | Sample Images | Conclusions | Links

 Expanding the Equipment

 After I had acquired the M-mount expansion unit in mid-October 2011, I decided to also expand my range of lenses into focal lengths that I already own in the form of A12 camera units.
 This was caused by the observation that I was too lazy to exchange units.
 Exchanging lenses only seemed much simpler and also simplifies the equipment that I carry around with me.
-This decision turned out to become a very expensive one, because both of the Voigtländer lenses that I bought were decentered.
-So I sent them back (the 35mm lens even twice) and finally bought the equivalent Zeiss Biogon lenses at a much higher cost.

-So here is my Zeiss Biogon T* C 1:2.8/35mm that finally replaced the Voigtländer 35mm pancake lens:
+Here is the story of the two Voigtländer lenses that I bought initially.
+And here is my Zeiss Biogon T* C 35mm f/2.8 lens that replaced the Voigtländer 35 mm pancake lens:

-Photos: Arrived on November 22, 2011 as a replacement: Zeiss Biogon T* C 1:2.8/35mm ZM (black) (52.5mm equiv.)
+Photos: Arrived on November 22, 2011 as a replacement for a Voigtänder lens: Zeiss Biogon T* C 35mm f/2.8 ZM lens (black) (52.5 mm equiv.)

 Body with Lens Attached